abednego-s/react-redux-challenges/src/04-createEntityAdapter/README.md

 ## Description

-A straightforward CRUD book app.
-Within the form, you'll encounter a text input field alongside an "Add" button.
-Upon clicking the "Add" button, a new book item will appear on the list, its title derived from the value entered into the text input.
-Each book item on the list is equipped with an input checkbox and a "Delete" button.
-The checkbox, when clicked, toggles between checked and unchecked states.
-Furthermore, clicking the "Delete" button will remove the respective item from the list.
+A simple CRUD book app.
+A text input field and a "Add" button can be found on the form.
+When you click the "Add" button, a new book item will be added to the list, with a title derived from the value you entered in the text input.
+Each book on the list has a checkbox for input and a "Delete" button.
+When you click the checkbox, it toggles between checked and unchecked states.
+Additionally, clicking the "Delete" button will remove the item from the list.

 ## Run the test